Output Filter¶

 As emphasized above, adding a filter to any port will delay all analog pulses coming out from all ports and will also delay feedback operations.

 For advance use-cases, it is possible to remove the filter-related latencies from analog ports that are not filtered.
-This will disable the temporal alignment between the filtered and the non-filtered ports.

 When using the compilation flag disable-filtered-ports-alignment

-the ports which are filtered will be delayed relative to the non-filtered ports according to each port's filter configuration.
+, the ports which are filtered will be delayed relative to the non-filtered ports according to each port's filter configuration.

-- - 11 cycles (44 ns) if only FIR filters are used, 12 cycles (48 ns) if a single IIR filter is used, 15 cycles (60 ns) if two IIR filters are used and 18 cycles (72 ns) if all three IIR filters are used.
+The delay is 11 cycles (44 ns) if only FIR filters are used, 12 cycles (48 ns) if a single IIR filter is used, 15 cycles (60 ns) if two IIR filters are used and 18 cycles (72 ns) if all three IIR filters are used.

 We emphasize a few important consequences: